Kragujevac building

 Cathedral Church over the fence

-The authentic architectural space houses the legacy museum in memory of the Kragujevac sculptor, a renowned artist worldwide who left his work to the city.
-It is home to more than 1,700 pieces while the exhibition displays 75.
+The authentic architectural space houses the legacy museum dedicated to the memory of the Kragujevac sculptor, a renowned artist worldwide who left his work to the city of Kragujevac, Serbia.
+The museum contains more than 1,700 pieces, while the exhibition showcases 75.

-Nikola Janković was a Belgrade University professor and a member of the Serbian Academy of Sciences and Arts.
+Nikola Janković was a professor at Belgrade University and a member of the Serbian Academy of Sciences and Arts.

 Kragujevac-Serbia-Nikola-Koka-Jankovic-Legacy-Glimpses-of-the-World